akveo/nebular/docs/articles/auth/strategy.md

 It accepts user input (login/email/password/token/etc), communicates the input to the backend API and finally provides the resulting output back to the Auth UI layer.
 Currently, there are two Auth Strategies available out of the box:

-  - `NbDummyAuthStrategy` - simple strategy for testing purposes, could be used to simulate backend responses while API is in the development;
+  - `NbDummyAuthStrategy` - a simple strategy for testing purposes, could be used to simulate backend responses while API is in the development;
   - `NbPasswordAuthStrategy` - the most common email/password authentication strategy.

 Each Strategy has a list of configurations available with the default values set.
 But you can adjust the settings based on your requirements.